glyph-cat/sound-memory/README.md

 # What To Do After Downloading This Project
 1. Open this folder in a command prompt.
 2. Run `yarn install`.
-3. To edit this project, it is advised to open this folder with Visual Studio Code.
+3. It is recommended to open this folder with [Visual Studio Code](https://code.visualstudio.com).

 <br/>